 Safe Havens: ABCCM’s Code Purple Response

-City of Asheville designates ABCCM as a 2022 official Buncombe County shelter for unhoused individuals during Code Purple Emergencies; ABCCM begins annual Safe and Warm Campaign.
+City of Asheville designates ABCCM as a 2023-24 official Buncombe County shelter for unhoused individuals during Code Purple Emergencies

-With three facilities totaling 130 beds, ABCCM has been designated a 2022 official Buncombe County Shelter for the homeless during Code Purple nights.
+With two facilities totaling 115 beds, ABCCM is a designated 2023-24 official City- County Shelter for the homeless during Code Purple nights.
 Code Purple nights occur with temperatures of 32 degrees or lower, when people are at-risk of freezing to death.
-The threat is real; there are an average of 500 unsheltered (women and children, veterans, and other individuals) nightly in Buncombe County alone.
+The threat is real; there are an average of 75-90 unsheltered (women and children, veterans, and other individuals) nightly in Buncombe County alone.

-“Today’s unhoused homeless need secure facilities, competent staff and trained volunteers to help meet the complex needs of these neighbors,” says ABCCM Executive Director Rev. Scott Rogers.
+“Today’s unhoused homeless need safe, healthy facilities, competent staff and trained volunteers to help meet the complex needs of these neighbors,” says ABCCM Executive Director Rev. Scott Rogers.
 “ABCCM accepts everyone.
 We do not require ID or background checks.
 We accept all people of color.
 We accept different genders without putting labels and initials on people groups.
 We treat each unique individual with kindness.
 We serve those who may be in active addiction and need to stabilize or socially detox.
 Our focus is on safety for everyone.
 We do not allow active drug use on the property or in facilities.
 We require people to be in control of their behavior, not making threats or be a threat to themselves.
 We have a safe place for those with pets to house them offsite at a certified pet shelter or veterinarian facility.
-ABCCM is calling these places: Safe Havens.”
+We focus on connecting people with health resources and other important supportive services.
+ABCCM calls these places: Safe Havens for Code Purple.”

-Safe Havens are located at all three of ABCCM housing locations and will operate from 4pm to 7am:
+Safe Havens will operate from 4pm to 7am:

 - Evening Activity volunteers: shifts 5-7pm and 7-9pm